CSchoel/arbitrary-but-fixed/_drafts/latex-alternatives-versions.md

 Like all software, LaTeX is under continuous development.
 The main versions that people may refer to on the internet are:

-* *LaTeX2e* is the current version of latex.
+* *LaTeX2e* is the current version of LaTeX.
     It has been around since 1994, but still gets new features and bugfixes.
     This is most definitely the version you are already using.
 * *LaTeX3* is a new version of LaTeX with a lot of fundamental changes and improvements.
-    Development started in 1990, but there is still no official release.
+    Development started in 1990, but there is still no official stable release.
 However, the most useful features slowly creep into *LaTeX2e* via the packages [`expl3`](https://ctan.org/pkg/expl3), which provides access to the low-level programming interface of LaTeX3, and the collection [`l3packages`](https://ctan.org/pkg/l3packages), which provides the higher-level commands that are interesting for end users.
 Although these packages are still labeled as "experimental" they are pretty stable.

 Usually you will not have to worry about the LaTeX version at all, as you will be simply using the latest version of LaTeX2e shipped with your LaTeX distribution.
 If you [write a LaTeX package](https://en.wikibooks.org/wiki/LaTeX/Creating_Packages) yourself and you use some cutting-edge features, you may want to use the command `\NeedsTeXFormat{LaTeX2e}{YYYY/MM/DD}` where you can specify the minimum version of LaTeX2e that your package needs to run according to the date-based versioning scheme of LaTeX2e.
-As a side note the same holds true for packages, which can be [required to be of a certain minimum version](https://tex.stackexchange.com/questions/47743/require-a-certain-or-later-version-of-a-package) by a second optional argument to `\usepackage[options]{name}[YYYY/MM/DD]` or `\RequirePackage` respectively.
+As a side note, the same holds true for packages, which can be [required to be of a certain minimum version](https://tex.stackexchange.com/questions/47743/require-a-certain-or-later-version-of-a-package) by a second optional argument to `\usepackage[options]{name}[YYYY/MM/DD]` or `\RequirePackage` respectively.

 ## Typesetting engines that translate LaTeX documents